Amsterdam Schiphol Airport Guide

 For arriving passengers one possibility for a shower at Schiphol is to head to the airport's Sheraton Hotel (very near the main public arrivals hall/train station).
 A day pass to its Fitness & Spa facilities (including rainforest showers) costs €20 - you can buy at the hotel reception between 0600 and 2200.

 Eating/Drinking - There are over 50 places to eat and drink at the airport catering for different tastes and budgets.
-At Schiphol Plaza (public side) you can find the La Place Restaurant (decent self-service food) and La Place Express outlet, a Burger King, Café Rembrandt (a brown café), DUTCH & delicious (try some Dutch food), Vlaamse Frites (a Flemish chip shop), Per Tutti!
-(Italian food), a Starbucks coffee bar, Touch Down (self-service restaurant at the panorama deck) and a number of other cafés and bars.
+At Schiphol Plaza (public side) you can find the La Place Restaurant (decent self-service food) and La Place Express outlet, a Burger King, Café Rembrandt (a brown café), DUTCH & delicious (try some Dutch food), Pommes Frites & Döner Kebab (fast food), Per Tutti!
+(Italian food), a Starbucks coffee bar, TOKO To Go (Asian) and a number of other cafés and bars.
 Some places stay open 24 hours.

-Within the terminal (departures side), amongst others there is the striking Bubbles Seafood & Wine bar, Dutch Kitchen (typical Dutch products), Grand Café Het Paleis, East bar & bites (Asian), Murphy's Irish pub, a McDonalds, Park Café (salads/freshjuices), Silverscreen (1920s themed American diner)...and many other café outlets all over the terminal.
+Within the terminal (departures side, past security), amongst others there is the Amsterdam Bread Company, Bubbles Seafood & Wine bar, Dutch Kitchen (typical Dutch products), Grand Café Het Paleis, East Bar & Bites (Asian), Murphy's Bar (Irish pub), Harvest Market (organic and gluten-free food), Silverscreen Bar (1920s themed American diner) and many other café outlets all over the terminal.
 Obviously airport prices are usually a bit higher than in the city.

-The NEMO science museum has 6 small interactive exhibits at Schiphol (free) which can be found at the beginning of pier D.
+Museum - The NEMO Science Museum has 8 small interactive exhibits at Schiphol (free) which can be found on Holland Boulevard, between Lounge 2 and 3.

-Relax - various massage and beauty treatments are on offer at either the Rituals Spa (Lounge 1) or XPress Spa at (Lounge 2/3, pier D).
+Relax - various massage and beauty treatments are on offer at XPress Spa at (Lounge 2/3, pier D).
 There is also a Meditation Centre located on the upper level of Lounge 2.